 - Cut down the middle length of the bake.

-- Cut across the width, in the middle.
+- Then cut across the width, in the middle.

 - Use a palette knife to lift the Bakewell Shortbread Bars free from the baking parchment.